jundalisay/superb/content/en/faq.md

 {{< /r >}}

 {{< l ava="sp" >}}
 The original dialectics was defined by Socrates to be based on Pythagorean metaphysics.
 But Aristotle hijacked dialectics and made his own version based an his own matter-based metaphysics (as 'substance').
-The Germans, like Kant, Hegel, Engels, and Marx followed Aristotle.
+The Germans, like Kant, Engels, Marx, and Einstein followed Aristotle.

 This led to Dialectical Materialism which is based on limited human logic and has caused a lot of problems in the world via Marxism and Communism.
 The goals of Marxism of freedom and justice are very good and noble, but its underlying metaphysics is totally junk.
 This leads to suffering instead of goodness.